ArtursTorsters/arturstorsters.github.io/privacy-policy.md

 6. Children’s Privacy

-LactaMed is intended for adult users, including breastfeeding mothers and healthcare professionals.
+LactaHelp is intended for adult users, including breastfeeding mothers and healthcare professionals.

 We do not knowingly collect information from children under 13 years of age.
 The App is designed in such a way that no user information is collected from any user, regardless of age.

 7. Your Rights and Choices

-Because LactaMed does not collect personal data:
+Because LactaHelp does not collect personal data:

 We have no access to user information